-Completing a for-credit internship is a requirement for students majoring in Journalism and Advertising/Public Relations.
-For students majoring in Communication Studies, New and Digital Media Studies, Advocacy and Social Change, or International Film and Media Studies, a for-credit internship is optional.
+Completing a for-credit internship is a requirement for students majoring in Multimedia Journalism, Advertising/Public Relations, and Film and Digital Media Studies.
+For students majoring in Communication Studies and Advocacy and Social Change a for-credit internship is optional.

 It is your responsibility to find your own internship.

 Research and networking.
-Some avenues to investigate include: download the SOC internship database; explore Ramblerlink; check out career databases such as Careerbuilder; talk to your professors; ask other students where they are interning; keep your LinkedIn page up to date; ask family members and family friends for ideas.
+Some avenues to investigate include: the SOC Careers Website; explore Ramblerlink; check out career databases such as Careerbuilder; talk to your professors; ask other students where they are interning; keep your LinkedIn page up to date; ask family members and family friends for ideas.